vespa-engine/blog/_posts/2023-06-23-vespa-at-berlin-buzzwords-2023.md

 we clearly can see that vector search alone [does not solve all search use cases](https://blog.vespa.ai/will-vector-dbs-dislodge-search-engines/).

 ## The state of Neural Search and LLMs, interview with Jo Kristian Bergum - Berlin Buzzwords 2023
-Jo Kristian Bergum from the Vespa team joined Founder and CEO Jakub Zavrel to talk about the state of Neural Search and LLMs.
+Jo Kristian Bergum from the Vespa team joined Founder and CEO [Jakub Zavrel](https://www.linkedin.com/in/jakubzavrel/) at Zeta Alpha to talk about the state of Neural Search and LLMs.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vVhfgRS_IAo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <p></p>

 ## Hybrid search is buzzing
-This year, the conference was filled with talks on hybrid search and we think it's worthwile mentioning Lester Solbakken's great talk from Berlin Buzzwords 2022 where he presented [Hybrid search > sum of its parts?](https://pretalx.com/bbuzz22/talk/YEHRTE/).
+This year, the conference was filled with talks on hybrid search and we think it's worthwile mentioning Lester Solbakken's great talk from Berlin Buzzwords 2022 where he presented [Hybrid search > sum of its parts?](https://pretalx.com/bbuzz22/talk/YEHRTE/)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/R5BLbnXPR5c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <p></p>

 ## Summary